-A unique Project ID for your proposal will be issued.
+- A unique Project ID for your proposal will be issued immediately which you should make a note of.
 The finance department will require this Project ID in order to process grant applications based on this research.
-Once a Project ID has been issued, the application form and guidelines will be available for download.

 Staff who need the DBS check as part of their work (for a research project, for example) should contact the Employment Contracts Administration of Human Resources at HR.ECA@ucl.ac.uk for a form to complete to decide what level of certificate is required.
 Once they have seen your completed form and made their decision, you will need to go to HR in person to collect the DBS form itself.

 In order to determine whether there are any risks associated with your research i.e. risks to yourself as the researcher and to those you are researching, it is important to carry out a risk assessment.
 It is a legal requirement that all research is assessed for risk.
 Refer to your Departmental arrangements for risk assessment procedures.
 Alternatively please refer to UCL Safety Services guidance on how to carry out a risk assessment.
 The guidance includes how to record the assessment which must be authorised by your Supervisor and retained for your records.
 Please e-mail: firstname.lastname@example.org if you require further advice.

 The insurance for all UCL studies is provided by a commercial insurer.
 For the majority of studies the cover is automatic.
 However, staff or students undertaking the following types of studies will need to complete an insurance form (see → UCL Insurance) when applying to the UCL Research Ethics Committee for ethical approval of their project: